Does your business have a good liquidity ratio?

 Provide insight into a company’s ability to cover short-term obligations

-They disclose immediately if a company is financially secure or in danger of defaulting on debt obligations.
-High levels of liquidity show a company able to pay short-term debts.
+Liquidity ratios can immediately show if a company is financially secure or in danger of defaulting on debt obligations.
+High levels of liquidity show a company that is able to pay short-term debts.

 Help creditors decide if they should loan money